-- If making ahead of time, store mixture in an airtight container in the refrigerator for up to 5 days after preparation.
+- If making ahead of time, store the mixture in an airtight container in the refrigerator for 5 days after preparation.
 Bring to room temperature before using.
-This can be done by placing into the microwave for 20 seconds or leaving on the countertop for 30 minutes or so.
+You can do this by microwaving the marinade for 20 seconds or leaving it on the countertop for 30 minutes or so.

 See the Best Pork Injection Marinade Recipes for more ideas!

-Need an injector?
 For an inexpensive solution, I recommend the Ofargo Marinade Injector.